Search Results

 ParameterPurpose

-idtransactionGUID (unique message identifier)
+idthe corresponding message_ID/transactionGUID (unique message identifier)

 statmessage status - “DELIVRD” indicates that the carrier has confirmed delivery as successful at the latest point in the process for that traffic type

-textthe first twenty characters of the message
+textthe first twenty characters of the message.
+An unused field result will be blank.

 Please note that the codes are separated by code type on the “sheet” (or tab) level within the spreadsheet.
 Ensure that you direct your attention to the appropriate tab when searching for the code.